 This considers how readily an investor can access their funds outside of any exit strategy organised by the Manager.
 Ignoring any potential loss of tax relief, this considers how quickly an investor can liquidate their holding.
 A higher score denotes limited liquidity for investors.

 Tax reliefs are not guaranteed, and this section examines the relative risk of tax relief being granted.
 A lower score typically refers to an investment that has been pre-cleared by HMRC, a higher score refers to an investment where the tax clearance status has not or cannot be pre-cleared and where there is no external and ongoing support from a third party tax adviser.

 Investments are subject to a number of different rules regarding how and to whom they can be marketed.
 A higher score signifies that this investment’s marketing material has not been approved by an FCA regulated firm, or that there are no FCA regulated firms involved with the management of this investment.

 Operations & Experience

 This considers the operational experience of the Manager, based on numerous factors.
 A lower score refers to a longer established firm, with a greater number of staff with more experience in the tax efficient and private equity sectors and a comparatively large amount of assets under management.
 A higher score represents a weakness in one or more of these areas.

-Please note: the MICAP Impact Assessments should not be taken as financial advice or a complete and comprehensive analysis of the risks of investing in the investment, which are usually set out in the Information Memorandum, Prospectus or Brochure supplied by the Investment Manager.
+Please note: the MICAP Impact Assessment process is based on the Manager’s answers to our Impact Assessment Questionnaire, which may not be verified or audited by MICAP.
+The resultant MICAP Impact Scores should not be taken as financial advice or a complete and comprehensive analysis of the risks of investing in the investment, which are usually set out in the Information Memorandum, Prospectus or Brochure supplied by the Investment Manager.